 P.A.C.I.F.I.C.A Incorporated is a national non government organisation (NGO) for Pacific women living in Aotearoa New Zealand.
 It was established as a result of a Pacific womens conference held in Auckland in 1976 and became an incorporated society in 1977.
 All women are eligible to become members of P.A.C.I.F.I.C.A irrespective of background, faith and ethnicity – as long as they agree to support and abide by the aims and objectives of the organisation.

-The founding National President was Eleitino Paddy Walker and in its thirty year history the organisation has been led by the following National Presidents: Louisa Crawley, Eti Laufiso, Poko Morgan, Tepaeru Tereora, Tafa Malifa-Poutoa, Dr Jean Mitaera, Dr Diane Mara, Sally Dalhousie and Tagaloatele Professor Peggy Fairbairn Dunlop.
-The current National President Caren Rangi was elected in March 2015.
+The founding National President was Eleitino Paddy Walker and in its thirty year history the organisation has been led by the following National Presidents: Louisa Crawley, Eti Laufiso, Poko Morgan, Tepaeru Tereora, Tafa Malifa-Poutoa, Dr Jean Mitaera, Dr Diane Mara, Sally Dalhousie, Tagaloatele Professor Peggy Fairbairn Dunlop and Caren Rangi.
+The 12th and current National President Bernadette Pereira was elected in February 2017.

 P.A.C.I.F.I.C.A Inc has branches throughout the country from Whangarei to Invercargill.
 Most branches meet monthly and have elected officers.
 Each branch is relatively autonomous and independent because within the wider aims and objectives, branches run specific projects in response to members own involvements and community priorities.
 Branches exist to create opportunities for Pacific women to support one another and encourage each other to contribute and participate in the wider community especially in issues that affect them and their families.